Robert-van-Engelen/ForthMSX/README.md

 The goal of this ongoing project is to implement a "wicked fast" [Forth 2012 standard](https://forth-standard.org/standard/words) system for MSX.

 This repo will also include a complete Forth manual in the near future, similar to the Forth manual I wrote for [Forth500](https://github.com/Robert-van-Engelen/Forth500).
+In the meantime, see the overview of [ForthMSX words](doc/words.md) with an [alphabetic list of words](doc/words.md#alphabetic-list-of-words).

 If you don't have an MSX machine or just want to try out ForthMSX, then visit [WebMSX](http://webmsx.org).
 To run ForthMSX in WebMSX, click the WebMSX floppy drive icon on the bottom-left, then "Import Files to Disk":